 Like most of my muffin recipes and this one is no exception.
 It is super simple to put together, a case of quickly mixing the dry ingredients together then mixing the wet together and then very gently combining them into one glorious muffin batter.
 These simple easy steps produce soft tender muffins with a lovely, slightly crunchy domed top to sink your teeth into.

-To sweeten these muffins even even further I used a little brown sugar and sweetened condensed milk, which served a duel purpose here, firstly it sweetened the Muffins and it also added some liquid to the batter.
-I guess in its place you could use honey or maple syrup but I really like the slightly caramel undertone flavour the condensed milk brings to this muffin party.
+To sweeten these muffins even further I used a little brown sugar and sweetened condensed milk, which served a dual purpose here, firstly it sweetened the Muffins and it also added some liquid to the batter.
+I guess in its place you could use honey or maple syrup but I really like the slight caramel undertone flavour the condensed milk brings to this muffin party.

 Easy Apple Sultana Breakfast Muffins